 It certainly sounds as if you are navigating an interesting path!
 Thank you Olga for sharing these insights with us, we look forward to continuing to learn with you during the transpersonal psychology course.

-Along with our core PhD and Master’s programmes in Transpersonal Psychology starting in September of 2018, Alef Trust also offers 15 Open Learning Courses and 1 year Postgraduate Certificate/Diploma programmes starting this April!
+Along with our core PhD and Master’s programmes in Transpersonal Psychology starting in September each year, Alef Trust also offers 15 Open Learning Courses and 1 year Postgraduate Certificate/Diploma programmes starting in April!